 Area of Focus: Theatre

-William Grange teaches courses in theatre history, dramatic analysis, and drama theory.
-He is the author of twelve books, the most recent of which is “The Business of American Theatre,” published by Routledge in the United Kingdom.
-He has also published numerous essays, book chapters, journal articles, reviews, and encyclopedia entries–most of which are available for download at the UNL Digital Commons.
+William Grange teaches graduate courses in theatre history, dramatic analysis, and drama theory.
+He is the author of thirteen books, the most recent of which are “Cabaret,” published by Methuen in the United Kingdom and “The Business of American Theatre,” published by Routledge (also in the United Kingdom).
+Along with books, Dr. Grange has also published numerous essays, book chapters, journal articles, reviews, and encyclopedia entries–most of which are available for download at the UNL Digital Commons.
 You may also visit his Amazon web page to view his books and even order copies–which he highly recommends.
 Dr. Grange has received significant teaching and research appointments abroad, including Guest Professor for American Film and Drama at the University of Heidelberg in Germany, the Distinguished Chair in Humanities and Cultural Studies at the University of Vienna, and a Fulbright Professorship at the University of Cologne in Germany.
 In both Cologne and Vienna he taught courses in German; at the University of Nebraska he has served as an endowed Hixson-Lied Professor, though his teaching is almost exclusively in English.
-After serving three successive terms in the University of Nebraska’s Faculty Senate, he now serves at his colleagues’ request as Chairman of the Carson School’s Graduate Committee.
+After serving three successive terms in the University of Nebraska’s Faculty Senate, he now serves as a voting member of the university-wide Academic Rights and Responsibilities Committee.